- Solar advice hub

 What’s the average cost of a solar battery?

-And a 10kWh battery costs around £7,000 by itself, on average – but if it’s part of a solar & battery project, its price typically drops to £4,000-£5,000.
+This is also true of other battery sizes.
+A 10kWh battery costs around £7,000 by itself, on average – but if it’s part of a wider system installation, its price typically drops to £4,000-£5,000.

 As usual, you’re better off making all your planned changes to your home at once – otherwise you’ll end up paying more than you need to.